betz/bona-fides/README.md

 Credits
 =======
-For the PHP part, i am using the version of http://php-osx.liip.ch Bona Fides is maintained by Tom Behets (betz)
+For the PHP part, i am using the version of http://php-osx.liip.ch Bona Fides is maintained by Tom Behets (betz).